Is Cosmetic Acupuncture right for You?

 How long do results last?

 Each person’s reaction to acupuncture will vary.
 Results can also vary based on an individual’s lifestyle and overall health.
 If coming in for only 1-2 treatments, the immediate results may not last long.
-However, if commiting to a series of 5-10 treatments, the results are more noticeable.
+However, if you are commiting to a series of 10-12 treatments, the results are more noticeable.
 Improvements to skin tone and texture can last 12 months or longer, especially if kept up with recommended monthly maintenance visits and healthy lifestyle advice.

 A series of treatments is generally not recommended in the following cases: